allen-otterstrom/CMF_data/add-on.md

 <h1 style="text-align:left;">Data Add-ons</h1>
 <p>
-  The following items are data packages submitted by other researchers that are supplemental to the CMF data.
-Descriptions and Downloads are available for each.
+  -There are currently no additional data packages.
 </p>

 <h1 style="text-align:left;">Forthcoming</h1>
 <p>
   Our team is currently in the process of linking establishments across decades.
-The links will be available on this site at the conclusion of that effort.
 </p>